drewkhoury/vsm/README.md

 This example could be extended to read multiple steps from a csv, thus being able to visulize an entire VSM via post-its in miro.
 It would require additional code to loop a csv and drop the y position after each step.

+Note: The API calls are made in-loop but should be batched up and ran in parallel.

 ## Getting started

 Create token: https://developers.miro.com/docs/getting-started